immersive-translate/immersive-translate/README_english.md

 Ps.
 I also fully understand the users who have no spare time for the time being (because that's how I came here!), but you can also help me complete some tasks within my ability：

--Help me in [Chrome Store] (https://chrome.google.com/webstore/detail/immersive-translate/bpoadfkcbjbfhfodiogcnhhhpibjhbnh ), [Edge Store] (https://microsoftedge.microsoft.com/addons/detail/%E6%B2%89%E6%B5%B8%E5%BC%8F%E7%BF%BB%E8%AF%91/amkbmndfnliijdhojkpoglbnaaahippg?form=MT001Y&hl=zh-CN&gl=CN ), [Firefox Store] (https://addons.mozilla.org/zh-CN/firefox/addon/immersive-translate /), [GreasyFork] (https://greasyfork.org/zh-CN/scripts/457196-immersive-translate ) Evaluate the extension.
+- Help me in [Chrome Store] (https://chrome.google.com/webstore/detail/immersive-translate/bpoadfkcbjbfhfodiogcnhhhpibjhbnh ), [Edge Store] (https://microsoftedge.microsoft.com/addons/detail/%E6%B2%89%E6%B5%B8%E5%BC%8F%E7%BF%BB%E8%AF%91/amkbmndfnliijdhojkpoglbnaaahippg?form=MT001Y&hl=zh-CN&gl=CN ), [Firefox Store] (https://addons.mozilla.org/zh-CN/firefox/addon/immersive-translate /), [GreasyFork] (https://greasyfork.org/zh-CN/scripts/457196-immersive-translate ) Evaluate the extension.
--[Star] (https://github.com/immersive-translate/immersive-translate /) This GitHub project.
+- [Star] (https://github.com/immersive-translate/immersive-translate /) This GitHub project.
--Help [contribute document] (https://immersive-translate.owenyoung.com /), click the edit button in the upper right corner.
+- Help [contribute document] (https://immersive-translate.owenyoung.com /), click the edit button in the upper right corner.
--Help [translate] (https://crowdin.com/project/immersive-translate ) The interface language of the extension.
+- Help [translate] (https://crowdin.com/project/immersive-translate ) The interface language of the extension.
--Help answer users in [Telegram group] (https://t.me/+rq848Z09nehlOTgx ) and [GitHub Issue] (https://github.com/immersive-translate/immersive-translate/issues ) The question in.
+- Help answer users in [Telegram group] (https://t.me/+rq848Z09nehlOTgx ) and [GitHub Issue] (https://github.com/immersive-translate/immersive-translate/issues ) The question in.
--Even, if you have the ability to develop code, you can directly participate in the development of this extension, please add [Telegram group] (https://t.me/+rq848Z09nehlOTgx ) To understand the development channel.
+- Even, if you have the ability to develop code, you can directly participate in the development of this extension, please add [Telegram group] (https://t.me/+rq848Z09nehlOTgx ) To understand the development channel.

 > Psssss.
 I spent more time and energy developing this [Immersive Translation extension] than I expected (https://immersive-translate.owenyoung.com /), your support is really important to me, thank you for your support!